How to make sure your team really hears you: a simple REPLAY technique that works

 The question, she asked me, is how to ensure that everyone both listens, and hears the same thing?

-The idea we came up with was to split her group of fifteen people into groups of three and ask them to replay to each other what she had just said.
+We split her group of fifteen people into groups of three, and asked them to replay to each other what she had just said.

 When they’d all had five to ten minutes to talk about what she had said, each group of people would play it back to the room, and we would see how much consensus there was.